Pometry/Raphtory/docs/user-guide/ingestion/2_direct-updates.md

     Edge(source=15, target=16, earliest_time=1, latest_time=1, layer(s)=[_default])
     ```

 You will notice in the output that the graph has two nodes as well as the edge.
-Raphtory automatically
-creates the source and destination nodes at the same time if they do not currently exist in the graph.
-This is to keep
-the graph consistent and avoid `hanging edges`.
+Raphtory automatically creates the source and destination nodes at the same time if they do not currently exist in the graph.
+This is to keep the graph consistent and avoid `hanging edges`.
+These nodes are empty other than the history of their edges, therefore if you apply filters to exclude all edges these empty nodes will also be excluded from your graph.

 ## Accepted ID types